breedx2/chomp/README.md

 ## Odd strangeness:

 A board 8x4 with an initial human move of 3,3 seems to not return.
 Recursion loop from hell?
+I confirmed that Bart's java impl doesn't do this...so either I'm not waiting long enough for the snake to return or I've got another bug.